 These tests allow the doctor to examine the bones and anatomy of the spine directly, including the shape and size of the discs.

-Dessicated disks may appear smaller or thinner, and if they rub against each other, the bones themselves may appear to experience some damage.
+Desiccated disks may appear smaller or thinner, and if they rub against each other, the bones themselves may appear to have experienced some damage.

 Fundamental home remedies include: